jpoist97/covid-metrics/README.md

 # Covid-Metrics
-> Simple Vue.js Webpage used to display daily metrics on the number of COVID-19 cases in the United States according to the CDC.
+> Displays daily metrics on COVID-19 cases in the United States.

-One to two paragraph statement about your product and what it does.
+Vue.js webpage that displays daily metrics on COVID-19 cases in the United States as reported by the CDC.
+The repository is brocken into the following two folders.

 ## aws-lambda